 How the VA works with Tricare

-TRICARE is a health care platform for uniformed active-duty service members, retired service members, reservists, members of the National Guard, survivors of fallen service members, and military-dependent family members.
+TRICARE is a health care platform for uniformed active-duty, National Guard and reserve service members, retired service members, military dependent family members and survivors of fallen service members.

-The Affordable Care Act (ACA) Most Tricare plans to meet the minimum essential coverage (MEC) requirements for the Affordable Care Act.
+Most Tricare plans to meet the minimum essential coverage (MEC) requirements for the Affordable Care Act (ACA).

 However, if you are switching to new Tricare coverage or losing your current Tricare eligibility, review your options to avoid any penalties for not meeting MEC requirements.